reignydeyz/PERI.Prompt/readme.md

 	- The Business Layer of the system
 - PERI.Prompt.Core
 	- Common functions
+- PERI.Prompt.DB
+	- The Database project that contains the database scripts
 - PERI.Prompt.EF
 	- Contains the EntityFramework module
 	- All of the data-manipulations were done here